Kobby6-lang/Dino-Game/README.md

 ,,,

 Then go to void Update so we add join our variables together.

 This code is basically saying if you press the space button to jump the gravity pressure will stop you from jumping too high.

+Void Update is a function that continually runs until we turn off the game.

+Vector 3 allows us to move in the x,y and z axis(Up,Down,Left and Right).

+Time deltaTime is a function that allows the all computer to run with a certain amount of frames per minute.

+Input GetButton is when we press the button specified it then does it.

+If statement are if I do this then work if not don't do it.

+So by connecting these together we allow the character to move in any direction that fits our game purpose.

+In this tutorial we moving the character up and the gravity brings it down.
+Code shown below.

 ,,,